Baltimore: Law enforcement

 Courthouse East in Baltimore is a historic combined post office and federal courthouse in Battle Monument Square.

-The Baltimore City Police Department is the current primary law enforcement agency serving Baltimore citizens.
-It was founded 1784 as a "Night City Watch" and day Constables system and later reorganized as a City Department in 1853, with a later reorganization under State of Maryland supervision in 1859, with appointments made by the Governor of Maryland after a period of civic and elections violence with riots in the later part of the decade.
+The Baltimore City Police Department is the primary law enforcement agency serving Baltimore.
+It began in 1784 as a night watch and day constable system, was reorganized as a city department in 1853, and came under State of Maryland supervision in 1859.
 Campus and building security for the city's public schools is provided by the Baltimore City Public Schools Police, established in the 1970s.